victorboissiere/lifesaver/README.md

 If you do not trust the `https://ls.gitcommit.fr`, it is just a simple redirection to `https://raw.githubusercontent.com/victorboissiere/lifesaver/master/install.sh`.

-The `basic` keyword is an installation mode.
+The `minimal` keyword is an installation mode.
 Check all installation modes in `config.yaml`.

 # Configuration